-- And, finally, he identifies his specific commission in life. - From the time of his conversion, he had been "separated (or set apart) unto the gospel of God." - Yes, as we learned in last week's lesson, Paul was God's chosen vessel, set apart to proclaim God's good news. - And as you know, this good news was the fact that "God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life."
-All this we gleaned from the very first verse of Romans, and we still had five verses to go.
+- And, finally, he identifies his specific commission in life. - From the time of his conversion, he had been "separated (or set apart) unto the gospel of God." - Yes, as we learned in last week's lesson, to proclaim God's good news. - And as you know, this good news was the fact that "God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life." - All this we gleaned from the very first verse of Romans, and we still had five verses to go.